Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_piipelines_with_snowpark_pandas/data_engineering_pipelines_with_snowpark_pandas.md

 ## Conclusion And Resources
 Duration: 4

 Congratulations, you have successfully completed this quickstart!
-Through this quickstart, we were able to showcase how you can use the Snowpark Pandas API to create DataFrames, join them, create new features , save the result to a Snowflake table and create a serverless task to schedule the feature engineering.
+Through this quickstart, we were able to showcase how you can use the Snowpark Pandas API to create DataFrames, join them, create new features, save the result to a Snowflake table, and create a serverless task to schedule the data transformation pipeline.

 ### What we've covered